ibemedominic/consentmanagement/README.md

 We will use this script in production.
 We don't need all the auto-restart stuff from the `watch:*` scripts.
 Just start the server and be done with it.
-You would need to setup the environment variables specified in the .env file in your environment first before running in production mode.

 if deploying in a container like docker, kindly ensure that the right CMD commands are provided in your Dockerfile to execute

-The following Environment variables are required to connect to the Database as well as configure the server in production

-DB_PORT=3306
-DB_HOST=localhost
-DB_USER=<username>
-DB_PASSWORD=<password>
-DB_NAME=didomi
-PORT=3000

-In development mode, you would need to create a file called `.env` in the root folder and place all the environment variables there